 - Meet annually with the Program Director to assess progress toward completion

-- Encouraged to "give back" to the Pirsig Scholarship in the future (as able)
+- Encouraged to "give back" to the Pirsig Fellowship in the future (as able)

 How to Apply